 Disable scroll wheel zooming

-Disables zooming via the end user's scroll wheel or trackpad so they can scroll past an embedded model without accidentally getting "stuck."
+Disables zooming via the end user's scroll wheel or trackpad so they can scroll past an embedded 3D model without accidentally getting "stuck."
+When this option is not selected, scrolling down over an embedded model will zoom out, and scrolling up over it will zoom in.

 - Show alert: When the scroll wheel or trackpad is used to scroll past an embedded model, a message with instructions on how to zoom is displayed to the user.
 (Scroll past the model below to see this message.)